 We trust medical professionals to protect us when we are under their supervision.
 In processes as important and life-changing as childbirth, expect exemplary medical care when it comes to your health and the health of your unborn child.
 Simple errors such as failing to monitor the fetus or delay in diagnosing a health condition can result in serious injuries that could affect your newborn for a lifetime.

-Our birth injury lawyers will stand by your side.
 We at Wagners represent families in a broad range of serious injury cases, including ones involving:

 - Cerebral palsy

 - Failure in genetic testing (screening for birth defects)